mikeizbicki/cmc-csci143/topic_07_transactions/README.md

 **Quiz Details:**

-1. Wednesday after spring break
+1. Wednesday on the 2nd week after spring break

 1. We won't cover everything in class, so you'll need to use the references.